IBM/workshop-quarkus-openshift-reactive-messaging/labs/lab4.md

 ### Step 2: Deploy Services and Web Application

-Invoke the following command in the Cloud Shell.
+Invoke the following command in the Cloud Shell to deploy the 'Articles' service.

 ```
 $ $ROOT_FOLDER/os4-scripts/deploy-articles-reactive-postgres-via-oc.sh